 “Running around willy-nilly, being chronically late, never being able to find things, and having a dirty or sloppy house are stressful conditions and contribute to the anxiety depression cycle.”- Audrey Sherman, PhD

-So what’s a girl to do when she’s up to her earlobes in papers and sweaters that haven’t fit since 2003 and she can’t locate her other black flat when she should have been out the door 5 minutes ago?
-She declutters.
+So what’s a girl to do when she’s up to her earlobes in papers and sweaters that haven’t fit since 2003, and she can’t locate her other black flat when she should have been out the door 5 minutes ago?

 Time to Get to Work

 Decluttering has become a hot topic in recent years, especially earlier this year, with the Marie Kondo Netflix special taking the world by storm.

 Now, I’m a sucker for a good before and after picture collage just like the next person, but getting to the point of posting your own takes work.